enabledhq/enabledhq.github.io/_posts/2017-11-24-future-of-brands.md

 It’s not enough to merely start a conversation.
 Brands need to invite [belief-driven](https://www.slideshare.net/EdelmanInsights/2017-edelman-earned-brand) consumers to act and drive the conversation.

 Sometimes, a brand’s influence can be indirect.
 For instance, if you’re doing research for policy makers, you can draw attention to areas that would create a good social outcome.
-This is the case of [Today](https://today.design/) – a certified B-Corp design company.
+This is the case for a certified B-Corp design company called [Today](https://today.design/).

-I had a chance to speak briefly with the firm’s CEO Damon O’Sullivan, who shared about their purpose-driven approach.
+I had a chance to speak briefly with the firm’s CEO Damon O’Sullivan.
+He talked about:

+- How their work could directly and indirectly have a social outcome
+- Their purpose-driven approach
+- The trend of socially conscious brands

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/361432082&amp;color=%235e3d8e&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;show_teaser=true"></iframe>